 As a Falcon Complete Analyst, Tyler managed incident response and remediation for a variety of CrowdStrike customers across the globe.

 Organized the first ever Yale Computer Science Career Fair with over 450 students and 16 employers in attendance.
 First ever specialty recruiting event for computer science students at Yale University.
 Coordinated between several university offices to implement an effective event.
+Successful second event in 2024 with 350 attendees and 15 companies.
+Successfully transitioned project to new leadership before graduating.

 Senior member of DSAC, the CS department student council charged with improving the CS student experience.
+Oversaw undergraduate teaching assistant training, structural reforms to major courses and content, and promoted career development opportunities to over 800 students across the four years.

 Discovered a 2FA and MacOS Disk Encrytion Bypass in Abine Blur, a popular password management tool.
 Invited and Presented to the George Mason Univerity Digital Forensics Masters Class.